 RISTORANTE IL BUCO

-Il Buco is widely acknowledged to be the best restaurant in the beautiful city of Sorrento.
-It has the important star from the Michelin inspectors, and – just as important – it has provided me with a number of delicious dinners over the years.
-It is down a sloping alley off the bustling piazza San Antonio.
+Il Buco is down a sloping alley, off the bustling piazza San Antonio.
 Its outside tables are on the right and its front door is on the left.
-On my recent visit all those dining al fresco were so taken aback by my sartorial efforts – why do so few other chaps take any care with their clothes nowadays when they visit restaurants? – that they stared in admiration (at least, I hope it was admiration) as I made my careful progress to the entrance.
+I have become accustomed to all those dining al fresco being so taken aback by my sartorial efforts that they stare in admiration (at least, I hope it is admiration) as I make my careful progress to the entrance.
 However, I should concede at once that this is a place where the other diners are also often dressed well – a consequence, I think, of the fact that a meal here is regarded as a special occasion.
-And it should be so regarded, for this is the domain of Chef and Patron, Giuseppe Aversa (pictured, with your correspondent).
-He certainly takes care – with the selection and preparation of the finest ingredients to be found in this part of Italy.
+And it should be so regarded, for this is the domain of Chef and Patron Giuseppe Aversa (pictured, with your correspondent), who takes great care to select and prepare the finest ingredients to be found in this part of Italy.

 You will probably be given the choice of three places in which to eat: the vaulted main dining room, a modernistic smaller room (with a television showing the chefs at work in the kitchen) and those various tables under awnings on the street outside.
 I chose the first, and was shown to an alcove in which was emblazoned the word ‘Passione’.
-Upon my table was a single red rose, napery of light beige, glassware by Riedel and by Rogaska and cutlery by Sambonet.
+Upon my table was a single red rose, napery of crisp white, glassware by Riedel and by Rogaska and cutlery by Sambonet.
 Waiters in grey aprons, grey ties and white shirts flitted this way and that, and one of them opened my mineral water and then poured it into a glass jug, before setting in on my table.
 I liked this little ritual with the water, and – unusually, for me – I liked the canned music, which was of the chanteuse variety.
 Another pleasing theatrical note was struck when the bread arrived – in a three-storied wooden box.